sommerda/blog/group-privacy-in-deep-learning-with-differential-privacy/README.md

                              = [1 - B/N] * [1 - (B-1)/(N-1)]
 ```

 For arbitrary k, this problem is equivalent to drawing exactly j samples possessing a binary attribute with a total of B draws from a population of total N samples from which k samples possess that binary attribute.
 This is a typical "urn problem" in combinatorics, described by the hypergeometric distribution ([Wikipedia](https://en.wikipedia.org/wiki/Hypergeometric_distribution)).
-Its probability mass function reads
+Its probability mass function (pmf) reads
 ```
 pmf(j,k,B,N) = (k over j) * ( N - k over B - j) / ( N over B )
 ```
 where (a over b) denotes the binomial coefficient.

 How do we now construct worst-case distributions with this knowledge?
 Well, with probability pmf(0,k,B,N), we do not have a single critical sample in the batch.
 With probability pmf(1,k,B,N), the critical samples can maximally divert the gradient update by C. With probability pmf(2,k,B,N), it is 2C, with pmf(3,k,B,N) it is 3C and so forth.
-The Gaussian noise we add is monotonically decreasing from the center, meaning any combination of j samples included in the batch which influence the gradient with C' < j\*C incur less privacy leakage than the maximal deviation of j\*C. This leads to the following worst-case distributions:
+The Gaussian noise we add is monotonically decreasing from the center, meaning any combination of j samples included in the batch which influence the gradient with C' < j\*C induce less privacy leakage than the maximal deviation of j\*C. This leads to the following worst-case distributions:

 ```
 A = N(0, sigma)